Real, Unbiased MLM Reviews from an Ex-MLMer

 Looking back, I was really just trying to justify why my life sucked so bad.

-And instead of looking in the mirror, I was perfectly willing to complain and protest against anything in life that was unfair.
+And instead of looking in the mirror, I was perfectly willing to bitch and complain about anything in life that I felt was unfair.

 (Well, almost anything.)